appsmithorg/appsmith-docs/how-to-guides/how-to-use-redis-as-a-data-source-on-apppsmith.md

 3. (Optional) Now click on **+ Create New**, if you already have connected a Datasource previously.
 4. Under **Databases**, Select **Redis**
 5. Enter a name to your Redis datasource (e.g. *My Redis Database*)
-6. Enter your Redis Database Configuration used the *Connection* section.
+6. Enter your Redis Database configurations inside the *Connection* section.
-   * Enter "0" as *Database Number*, if connecting to the database for the first time.
+   * Enter "0" as *Database Number*, if you are connecting to the database for the first time.

     ![Click to expand](../.gitbook/assets/redis-datasource-form.png)

 7. Enter your username and password to your Redis Database under *Authentication* section.
 8. Once done, click on **Save** and then click on **Test**.
-9. If the Pop up notifies you that *My Redis Database datasource is valid*, that means your Redis Database's configuration is correct and your *Appsmith Application* to ready to connect to it.
+9. If the Pop up notifies you that *My Redis Database datasource is valid*, that means your Redis Database's configuration is correct and is to ready to connect to your *Appsmith Application*.
 If it Pop up notifies you about any other error, please check your Redis configuration.

 > Refer to [Redis Datasource](../datasource-reference/querying-redis.md) documentation for more information.